lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/05tips/tips.rst

 keys to navigate the file structure to discover where the big unused files are.
 Press ? for help.

 .. warning::
-   Be careful not to press the D key, because it's used to delete a file or directory.
+   Be careful not to press the **d** key, because it's used to delete a file or directory.

 .. _misc_libsoc: